-All NEW STUDENT borrowers must complete the Direct Loan Entrance Counseling AND Master Promissory Note at www.studentloans.gov.
+NEW FOR ALL BORROWERS All students must complete the Annual Student Loan Acknowledgment each year you accept a new federal student loan.
 To view this website effectively, you will need one of the following supported browsers: MS Microsoft Internet Explorer or Mozilla Firefox.

 You will need your FSA ID to log in and e-sign your Direct Loan Master Promissory Note.
-You can obtain an FSA ID at https://fsaid.ed.gov/npas/index.htm and at certain ED websites.
+You can obtain an FSA ID at https://fsaid.ed.gov/npas/index.htm.
 This is a loan in the student's name and it is important that students understand their loan.
 Parents should not do this for the student.

 The Federal Direct Loan award is for the academic year and it will be disbursed to your student account, half in the fall semester and half in the spring semester.

-If your parent wishes to borrow a Federal Parent Loan (PLUS) he/she should go to www.studentloans.gov to apply.
-The interest rate for the 2016-2017 academic year, under the Student Loan Certainty Act of 2013, is fixed at 6.31%.* Your parent may borrow up to the total cost of education minus any financial aid you are receiving.
-The financial aid staff strongly encourage parents to borrow the PLUS Loan for the academic year as opposed to by the semester.
-When determining how much to borrow, please keep in mind the 4.272% origination fee that is taken off of the amount borrowed.
+If your parent wishes to borrow a Federal Parent Loan (PLUS) he/she should go to www.studentaid.gov to apply.
+The interest rate for the 2020-2021 academic year, is fixed at 5.30%.* Your parent may borrow up to the total cost of education minus any financial aid you are receiving.
+The financial aid staff strongly encourages parents to borrow the PLUS Loan for the academic year as opposed to by the semester.
+When determining how much to borrow, please keep in mind the 4.248% origination fee that is taken off of the amount borrowed.
 Fall semester bills will be due in July and spring semester bills will be due in December.

-Your parent will need his/her FSA ID to log on, apply for the Direct PLUS Loan and sign the Master Promissory Note.
-You can obtain an FSA ID at https://fsaid.ed.gov/npas/index.htm and at certain ED websites.
+Parents will need their FSA ID to log on and apply for the Direct Parent PLUS Loan.
+You can obtain an FSA ID at https://fsaid.ed.gov/npas/index.htm.

 Gather your information.
 Items you will need include: